 “Not really, pretty much everything is good so you can get whatever.”

 She drew in another intentional breath before walking away.
 “I’ll be right back.”

-She placed her order number on the table, then resumed sitting.
+She returned, placed her order number on the table, then resumed sitting.
 “Thank you again.”

 “For agreeing to meet with me.
 I realize you could have said no….
 I want you to know that this means a lot to me.”